spham395/05-Python-Programming/user-functions.md

 **Safe Way**

+This forces the default arguments to be evaluated each time the function is called.
+This is especially important with mutable default objects.

 ```py
 def divisable_by(num, amount=None):
     if amount is None:
         amount = 5

     i = 1.0
     while (num / i >= 1 and amount > 0):
         if num % i == 0: